 After this whittling down process has been completed, I will, across the calendar year, send out an average of about two bets per day.
 I cover National Hunt, Flat, and All Weather racing in both Britain and Ireland, therefore high summer, with racing taking place in the afternoons and the evenings across all three codes, tends to be my busiest period of the year.
 My turnover is higher over the jumps, however, and with the All Weather season also in full swing, there are plenty of value betting opportunities to get stuck into during the long, winter months.

 My staking system is extremely easy to understand and implement: I always recommend ‘win only’ bets, never each-way.
 Unless under very specific circumstances, each-way betting is almost always poor value, and, in my opinion, simply indicates a lack of confidence in your selection process.
-My advised stake ranges from a minimum of 0.5 points to a maximum of 6 points.
+My advised stake ranges from a minimum of 1 point to a maximum of 3 points.
 This difference in advised stakes does not necessarily indicate varying levels of confidence, it is merely a reflection of an unavoidable rule of betting: winner percentage and odds are inextricably linked.
 For that reason, it makes little sense to me to advise the same stake on a 10/11 jolly as a 33/1 rank outsider.

 I send out my daily e-mail to members by 7.30am each morning, containing the name of the selection, the time of the race, the current price, and the advised stake.
 The importance of securing the early prices cannot be overestimated – take it from someone who knows, there’s simply no easy way the SP punter can obtain value in the long run.
 Expanding on that theme, in my younger days I didn’t really appreciate the significance of the old trading adage: ‘don’t tip me the winner, tip me the price’, but it goes without saying that price (or the odds) is absolutely king when it comes to profitable betting.
 The vast majority of my selections will start shorter in the market than the price I take or advise.
 From my figures, although you’ll still make money backing my selections to SP only, you’ll only have made a quarter of the profits you would have made had you taken the advised prices.